kyma-project/control-plane/docs/kyma-environment-broker/03-15-trial-cleanup-cronjob.md

 ## Prerequisites

 The Trial Cleanup Job requires access to:
-- KEB Database, to get the IDs of the instances with `trial` plan which are not expired yet.
+- KEB database, to get the IDs of the instances with `trial` plan which are not expired yet.
 - KEB, to initiate the SKR instance suspension.

 ## Configuration

-The Job is a CronJob with a schedule that can be [configured](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) as a parameter in `management-plane-config` repository.
+The Job is a CronJob with a schedule that can be [configured](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) as a parameter in the `management-plane-config` repository.
 By default, the CronJob is set to run every day at 1:15 am:
 ```yaml
 kyma-environment-broker.trialCleanup.schedule: "15 1 * * *"